-- The Prieska Koppie Nature Reserve – showcasing some of the most beautiful fauna and flora of the region.
+The Prieska Koppie Nature Reserve showcases some of the most beautiful fauna and flora of the region.

-- The Ria Huysamen Aloe Garden – this arid garden produces some of the most beautiful aloes, which are thorny succulents that have endless medicinal properties.
+The Ria Huysamen Aloe Garden produces some of the most beautiful aloes, which are thorny succulents that have endless medicinal properties.

-- The Schumann Rock Collection – situated at the Municipal offices, this collection showcases gorgeous semi-precious stones and qua stone implements.
+The Schumann Rock Collection is situated at the Municipal offices.
+This collection showcases gorgeous semi-precious stones and qua stone implements.

-- The Prieska Museum on Victoria Street – learn about the town’s fascinating history, including some of the first farming implements used by the Afrikaans farmers more than 100 years ago.
+The Prieska Museum on Victoria Street; here you can learn about the town’s fascinating history, including some of the first farming implements used by the Afrikaans farmers more than 100 years ago.

-- Wonderdraai – this is the spot at which the twisting Orange River has formed a horse-shoe-shaped island.
+Wonderdraai is the spot at which the twisting Orange River has formed a horse-shoe-shaped island.
 With the geology of the land and the position of the river, it looks like the water is flowing uphill.

-- Die Bos Nature Reserve – a must-see for bird-lovers, this reserve is brimming with stunning plant-life too.
+Die Bos Nature Reserve is a must-see for bird-lovers, this reserve is brimming with stunning plant-life too.
 There are picnic spots and suspension bridges that make for a really fun day out.

-- The Karoo Gariep Conservancy – witness the natural diversity of the Karoo within the stark beauty of this conservancy.
+The Karoo Gariep Conservancy where you can witness the natural diversity of the Karoo within the stark beauty of this conservancy.

-- The Rolfontein Nature Reserve – this reserve combines mountain forests with Karoo plains and dolerite eruptions, making for an impressive experience for those wanting to experience a very different side of the South African terrain.
+The Rolfontein Nature Reserve combines mountain forests with Karoo plains and dolerite eruptions, making for an impressive experience for those wanting to experience a very different side of the South African terrain.

-- The Memorial Garden – visit the graves of some of the British soldiers that were killed in and around Prieska in the Anglo-Boer War
+Finally, at the Memorial Garden you can visit the graves of some of the British soldiers that were killed in and around Prieska in the Anglo-Boer War.